What is an affordability check?

 If you’ve made a car finance application and are self-employed, or are claiming benefits, then we might need additional documents to confirm your income.

-Using an affordability calculator can give you an idea of what your finance agreement might look like.
+If you’re looking to finance a car, using an online car finance calculator can give you an idea of what your finance agreement might look like.
 While calculators are useful tools, remember that they can’t tell you for certain whether your application will be approved or how much you could borrow.
 A lender must do an affordability check before they can offer you credit.

 Learn more about our application process, how it works, and what to expect.